top of page

 Workers' compensation fraud occurs when a claimant, employer, or health care provider knowingly lies to gain an advantage, savings, money,

 or other benefits.
-While many people believe that workers' compensation fraud solely consists of employees lying about or exaggerating their injuries, workers' compensation fraud can involve both employers and employees.
+While many believe that workers' compensation fraud solely consists of employees lying about or exaggerating their injuries, it can involve employers and employees.

 Who Commits Workers’ Compensation Fraud?
 There are three categories of workers’ compensation fraud: